jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 Onnit Alpha Brain uses three proprietary blends and two individual ingredients.
 While the ingredients contained in the proprietary blends are listed, many of their individual doses are not.

 I imagine this is done to defend against competitors looking to emulate their specific blend, as proprietary blends aren’t required to list the amount of the individual ingredients included within.
-I can only assume the ingredients are from.a verified, vetted, and trusted source.&nbsp;
+I can only assume the ingredients are from.a verified, vetted, and trusted source.

 From the [FDA website](https://www.fda.gov/food/dietary-supplements-guidance-documents-regulatory-information/dietary-supplement-labeling-guide-chapter-iv-nutrition-labeling#4-3){: target="_blank"}: